-\Overdrawn balance mainly on account of devolvement of letters of credit and interest accrued there on.
+^{}Overdrawn balance mainly on account of devolvement of letters of credit and interest accrued there on.

 - ix.
 The Company has not raised any moneys by way of initial public offer, further public offer (including debt instruments) and term loans.
 Accordingly, the provisions of Clause 3(ix) of the Order are not applicable to the Company. - x.
 During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the Management. - xi.
-The Company has paid/ provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Act. - xii.
+The company is in default of making payments to secured creditors, prior approval from secured creditors is required pursuant to Part II of Schedule V to section II(B) of the Companies Act, which is not obtained by the company.
+Accordingly, the provision of section 197 read with Schedule V has not complied.
+(Refer Note 31 to the Ind AS financial statements for payments of remuneration to directors) - xii.
 As the Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, the provisions of Clause 3(xii) of the Order are not applicable to the Company. - xiii.
 The Company has entered into transactions with related parties in compliance with the provisions of Sections 177 and 188 of the Act.
-The details of such related party transactions have been disclosed in the financial statements as required under Indian Accounting Standard (IND AS) 24, Related Party Disclosures specified under Section 133 of the Act, read with the Companies (Indian Accounting Standards) Rules, 2015, as amended.
+The details of such related party transactions have been disclosed in the financial statements as required under Indian Accounting Standard (IND AS) 24, Related Party

+Disclosures specified under Section 133 of the Act, read with the Companies (Indian Accounting Standards) Rules, 2015, as amended.